ethersphere/bee-docs/docs/dapps-on-swarm/pss.md

 ### Subscribe and Receive Messages

-Once your Bee node is up and running, you will be able to subscribe to feeds using websockets.
+Once your Bee node is up and running, you will be able to subscribe to feeds using WebSockets.
 For testing, it is useful to use the [websocat](https://docs.rs/crate/websocat/1.0.1) command line utility.

 Here we subscribe to the topic `test-topic`